astaniano/hat/webSecAcademy/server_side_topics/auth_vuln/docs/authentication.md

+Most vulnerabilities in authentication mechanisms occur in one of two ways:
+- The authentication mechanisms are weak because they fail to adequately protect against brute-force attacks.
+- Logic flaws or poor coding in the implementation allow the authentication mechanisms to be bypassed entirely by an attacker.
+This is sometimes called "broken authentication".

+### Brute-forcing usernames
+Usernames are especially easy to guess if they conform to a recognizable pattern, such as an email address.
+For example, it is very common to see business logins in the format firstname.lastname@somecompany.com.
+However, even if there is no obvious pattern, sometimes even high-privileged accounts are created using predictable usernames, such as admin or administrator

+During auditing, check whether the website discloses potential usernames publicly.
+For example, are you able to access user profiles without logging in?
+Even if the actual content of the profiles is hidden, the name used in the profile is sometimes the same as the login username.
+You should also check HTTP responses to see if any email addresses are disclosed.
+Occasionally, responses contain email addresses of high-privileged users, such as administrators or IT support

+#### short:
+- Can you access private user profiles without logging in as those users?
+- Profile name may sometimes be the same as the login username
+- Check HTTP responses to see if any email addresses are disclosed in http responses

 ### Username enumeration
 - try to register a new user with the username that is already taken
 - check response codes in user login